 - Soy milk.
 Or dairy milk if that’s what you prefer.
-I take soy as I’m vegan.
+I prefer soy milk.
 If you use the unsweetened version, you can add your sweetener of choice. (see #4)

 - Sweetener.
 Whichever sweetener you like – agave, maple syrup, brown sugar.
 (I’m currently using unrefined brown sugar.)

 - Miscellaneous.
 As per your discretion.
 Get creative!
 Raisins, cinnamon powder, nuts and seeds are all ingredients you can add.
 I keep it simple so I don’t add the extra stuff.
 The more you add, the more calories it is though, so do it in moderation.

 Step 1: Put the ingredients together (3 min)

 - Put 1 serving of oats.
 That’s about 35g or 40g, depending on the oats you use.